-Typically this car is a “Subaru’s Grand tourer solution to the poorly released and badly tuned B4 TT” a high performance family car that is detuned when compared to the Impreza WRX and STi models.
+Typically this car is a “Subaru’s Grand tourer” and a high performance family car that is detuned when compared to the Impreza WRX and STi model.

-There are some great features of this car, stealthy “revised” looks (compared to the past twin Turbo model), 4wd, turbo 2.0 litre and most of all, a sensible budget with some well planned upgrades and it turns a great car into a potential Impreza STi beater!
+There are some great features of this car, stealthy “revised” looks (compared to past models), 4wd, turbo 2.5 litre and most of all, a sensible budget with some well planned upgrades and it turns a great car into a potential Impreza STi beater!

-Can be converted and fully tuned, using EcuteK Software for almost any improvement, ECU is a new designwhen compared to the previous model and allows solid results with correct settings and allows good improvement.
+Can be converted and fully tuned, using EcuteK Software for almost any improvement, ECU is similar design as previous (MY05) models and allows solid results with correct settings and allows good improvement.